rdzman/test/docs/MATPOWER-dev-guide.md

 MATPOWER Developer's Guide
 --------------------------

-Consider this to be a rough draft of an evolving document.
+Consider this to be a bare-bones, rough draft of an evolving document.
+I'm sure there are many helpful things that are missing.
 Please feel free to discuss additions, modifications, etc. on the [MATPOWER-DEV-L email list][1].

 One of the primary goals for the MATPOWER code is to **keep things as simple as possible**.
 That is, we want to keep the code as simple to understand and maintain as possible without sacrificing performance.

 The following are some guidelines, in no particular order.

+- All functions should include a help section that fully describes the inputs, outputs and what the function does.
+You can use the help section for [`runpf`](lib/runpf) as a template.

+- Following the help section, should be a blank line, followed by the copyright and license lines, like:
+     ```matlab
+     %   MATPOWER
+     %   Copyright (c) 2016-2017, Power Systems Engineering Research Center (PSERC)
+     %   by <Your Name>, <Your Affiliation>
+     %
+     %   This file is part of MATPOWER.
+     %   Covered by the 3-clause BSD License (see LICENSE file for details).
+     %   See http://www.pserc.cornell.edu/matpower/ for more info.
+     ```

+- Write tests to cover all functionality.

+- Use the named constants defined by `idx_bus`, `idx_gen`, etc. rather than the numerical values.

 - As much as possible, for each function the input arguments should be limited to what is needed to do the job.
 The output arguments should